AntarEspadas/minecraft-movie-player/README.md

 - `-v` or `--video`: the path to the video that is to be used as a base for generating all the required files.
 The video's frames will be converted into structure block (nbt) files.
 The audio will be split into 60 seconds-long segments and saved as vorbis encoded .ogg files.
 If the video contains more than one audio track, the one marked as default within the file will be used.
 If the video has no sound, all of the steps pertaining to audio playback will be skipped.
 - `d` or `--datapack-name`: the name that will be assigned to the generated datapack, it must contain only legal characters, as explained in the [wiki](https://minecraft.gamepedia.com/Tutorials/Creating_a_data_pack#Legal_characters), and in this case, be no longer than 13 characters.
 - `p` or `--palette`: the path to a custom block palette file.
 More information about this file can be found below.
 - `t` or `--ticks-per-frame`: an integer above 0 that states the amount of game ticks in between every video frame.
 The lower this number, the higher the framerate.
 The lowest possible number, 1, yields a framerate of 20 fps, since Minecraft runs at 20 ticks per second.
+The default is 2.
 - `x` or `--width`: the with in blocks of the structures that will be generated.
 Defaults to 75 if no width or height are given.
 - `y` or `--height`: the height in blocks of the structure that will be generated.